-It's one of the most popular and famous stir-fry dishes at American Chinese eateries.
-So how do you make cashew chicken at home?
+It's one of the most popular and famous stir fry dishes at American Chinese eateries.
+So, how do you make cashew chicken stir fry at home?

 The secret to making an authentic tasting Chinese dish at home lies in a few ingredients.
 First, MSG.

 - Shao Hsing, or dry sherry.
 Shao Hsing (Shaoxing) is a Chinese rice wine used for cooking.
 It's easily substituted for dry sherry and has the most to do with making this dish authentic when made at home.
 Both impart a savory, nutty and aromatic flavor to the stir fry sauce.

 - Hoisin sauce.
 This thick, fragrant, sweet and tangy sauce is a staple in stir-fry sauces and meat glazes.
 It's usually made from soy beans, fennel seeds, red chilies, and garlic, vinegar and sugar.
 Hoisin is often called Chinese ketchup, but it's much more complex as spices are often added.
 It's a perfect addition to an authentic dish.

 Nope!
 No substituting dried ginger or garlic powder here.
 The fresh ingredients are key.

 Now that you know what ingredients to keep in the pantry you're ready to have this better-than-takeout dinner at home.

 Here's a quick overview of how this recipe is made:

 - Pull out a large skillet or wok (check out this ceramic-coated nonstick option!).

 - Mix the sauce ingredients together in a bowl.